What is redundancy?

 - Diminishing need for employees to do work of a particular kind. (we would discuss work of a particular kind with you, and what that means, to establish whether this is the case)

-An employer may decide to make redundancies for a variety of reasons, including:
+You may decide to make redundancies for a variety of reasons, including:

 - Recession or other economic pressures making business closure or reduction in staff numbers necessary.